 It takes about 3-10 minutes, depending on the nut.
 Peanuts and walnuts are softer and blend into a paste quicker.
 Almonds take a bit longer.

 Pour the nuts in, turn on the food processor.
-It’ll go from whole nuts to chopped nuts to a crumble/ball to nut butter.
+Your nuts will go from whole nuts to chopped nuts to a crumble/ball to nut butter.
 When it looks creamy, stop the food processor.

 At this point you can stir in salt, to taste.
 If you want a chunky nut butter, now is the time to put a handful of nuts in and pulse the machine a few times.

 How to Use Your Nut Butters

 Nut butters are a protein-rich nutritious snack that kids love, too.
 We often have apples or bananas with peanut butter at snack time.
 Or crackers with peanut butter.

 Of course, you can always just grab a spoon and eat some by the spoonful (yeah, we do that too).